 While taking beta-blockers, patients with a history of anaphylactic reaction to a variety of allergens may have a more severe reaction on repeated challenge, either accidental, diagnostic or therapeutic.
 Such patients may be unresponsive to the usual doses of epinephrine used to treat the allergic reaction.

-Chronically administered beta-blocking therapy should not be routinely withdrawn prior to major surgery, however the impaired ability of the heart to respond to reflex adrenergic stimuli may augment the risks of general anesthesia and surgical procedures.
+Chronically administered beta-blocking therapy should not be routinely withdrawn prior to major surgery; however, the impaired ability of the heart to respond to reflex adrenergic stimuli may augment the risks of general anesthesia and surgical procedures.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

-No evidence of carcinogenic potential was observed in rats during a 24-month study at 137-275 mg/kg/day (approximately 30 times the maximum recommended human oral dose (MRHD) as mg/kg or 5 times the MRHD as mg/m2) or in mice, during a 24- month study at 4141-7122 mg/kg/day (approximately 450-750 times the MRHD as mg/kg or 36-63 times the MRHD as mg/m2).
+No evidence of carcinogenic potential was observed in rats during a 24-month study at 137 to 275 mg/kg/day (approximately 30 times the maximum recommended human oral dose (MRHD) as mg/kg or 5 times the MRHD as mg/m2) or in mice, during a 24- month study at 4141 to 7122 mg/kg/day (approximately 450 to 750 times the MRHD as mg/kg or 36 to 63 times the MRHD as mg/m2).

 Sotalol has not been evaluated in any specific assay of mutagenicity or clastogenicity.

-No significant reduction in fertility occurred in rats at oral doses of 1000 mg/kg/day (approximately 100 times the MRHD as mg/kg or 9 times the MRHD as mg/m2) prior to mating, except for a small reduction in the number of offspring per litter.
+No significant reduction in fertility occurred in rats at oral doses of 1000 mg/kg/day (approximately 100 times the MRHD as mg/kg or 18 times the MRHD as mg/m2) prior to mating, except for a small reduction in the number of offspring per litter.

 Symptoms And Treatment Of Overdosage

 The most common signs to be expected are bradycardia, congestive heart failure, hypotension, bronchospasm and hypoglycemia.
-In cases of massive intentional overdosage (2-16 grams) of sotalol hydrochloride the following clinical findings were seen: hypotension, bradycardia, cardiac asystole, prolongation of QT interval, Torsade de Pointes, ventricular tachycardia, and premature ventricular complexes.
-If overdosage occurs, therapy with Sorine® (Sotalol HCl) Tablets should be discontinued and the patient observed closely.
+In cases of massive intentional overdosage (2 to 16 grams) of sotalol the following clinical findings were seen: hypotension, bradycardia, cardiac asystole, prolongation of QT interval, Torsade de Pointes, ventricular tachycardia, and premature ventricular complexes.
+If overdosage occurs, therapy with sotalol should be discontinued and the patient observed closely.
 Because of the lack of protein binding, hemodialysis is useful for reducing sotalol plasma concentrations.
 Patients should be carefully observed until QT intervals are normalized and the heart rate returns to levels >50 bpm.

 Heart Block: (second and third degree) transvenous cardiac pacemaker.

 Bronchospasm: Aminophylline or aerosol beta-2-receptor stimulant.
 Higher than normal doses of beta-2-receptor stimulants may be required.

 Mechanism Of Action

 In children, a Class III electrophysiologic effect can be seen at daily doses of 210 mg/m2 body surface area (BSA).
 A reduction of the resting heart rate due to the beta-blocking effect of sotalol is observed at daily doses ≥90 mg/m2 in children.

 Sotalol hydrochloride prolongs the plateau phase of the cardiac action potential in the isolated myocyte, as well as in isolated tissue preparations of ventricular or atrial muscle (Class III activity).
 In intact animals it slows heart rate, decreases AV nodal conduction and increases the refractory periods of atrial and ventricular muscle and conduction tissue.